BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 We can now finally finish the Aquarium Collection Sidequest.
 The last ten Pokemon we need to donate are the following:

+- Alomomola: Akuwa Town Surfing
+- Piplup: Spring of Preservation Static (get two if you haven't)
+- **Prinplup**: Evolve a Piplup at Lv.
+16
+- Empoleon: Spring of Preservation Static
 - Mareanie/**Toxapex**: S.S.
 Oceana Wreckage (Evolve one)
 - Clawitzer: Goldenwood Park Fishing
 - Starmie: Valor Mountain Fishing